readyserver-alan/en-web-source/src/content/blog/what-is-vps-hosting-a-beginners-guide.md

 - Your own CPU (processing power)
 - Your own RAM (memory)
-- Your own storage spaceWithout needing to fight for resources.
+- Your own storage space

+Without needing to fight for resources.

 ## Key Features of VPS Hosting